 Astigmatism

-Astigmatism is a kind of refractive error that can make objects at any distance appear blurry.
+Astigmatism is a kind of refraction disorder that can make objects at any distance appear blurry.
 It results when the curvature of the cornea or the lens of your eye is uneven instead of rounded.
-Due to this irregular curvature, light that passes through your eye focuses on two points instead of one.
-Fortunately, there are glasses and contacts for astigmatism, too!
+Due to this irregular curvature, light that passes through your eye bends abnormally and can’t focus properly on the retina.
+Fortunately, there are glasses for astigmatism and contacts for astigmatism, too!
 (Subtle, aren’t we?)

 Presbyopia